ojosproject/website/docs/url/meeting-reports.md

 Developers are learning Rust and did some demo projects to get the gist of Rust before writing code for Iris.

+### Engineering
+Engineering began to create more immediate goals for indiviudals for the summer.
+These include:
+- Literature reserach on engineering systems
+- Imprvement of technical skills
+- development of of documentation and Engineering writing.

+Additionally, We began to use Onshape Tutorials and implement older project STL designs in the new system.

 ## May 22, 2024